Comparisons & Evaluations

 Cons of Pubnub over CometChat

-CometChat avoids hidden costs altogether.
-All essential features, such as message storage, file uploads, and moderation tools, are included within the pricing plan without additional fees.
-What users see on the CometChat pricing page is what they pay, ensuring straightforward billing and eliminating the worry of usage-based fees as their chat platform scales.
+CometChat includes essential chat features such as message storage, file uploads, and moderation tools as part of its core offering.
+What users see on the CometChat pricing page is what they pay, reducing implementation complexity as their chat platform scales.

 4. Absence of a robust notification engine